karnponpoochitkanon/Pokemon-game/README.md

 ---

-## 📄 License

-MIT License – free to reuse, fork, and build your own Pokémon world 🐾

----
 Let the journey begin! 🚀

 ⚔️ In the 3v3 Final Boss Battle, if players press keys too rapidly (especially Enter to attack), the game may crash due to an IndexError.